 A copy of the application from the Office of the Registrar may be required as proof to access benefits with certain departments.

-Undergraduate degree-seeking students are auotmatically eligible to return to the university within 1–3 terms (including summer; up to 4 with restrictions) from their last graded semester without readmitting or reapplying through Admissions.
-Please refer to the Return Chart.
-Students may leave the university, preserve the enrollment appointment priority and return to the university.
+Undergraduate degree-seeking students are automatically eligible to return to the university within 1–3 terms (including summer; up to 4 with restrictions) from their last graded semester without readmitting or reapplying through Admissions.
+Please refer to the return chart.
+Students may leave the university, preserve their enrollment appointment priority and return to the university.
 Students do not have to apply for a leave of absence in order to register for their return semester; however, in order to maintain access to optional benefits, a leave of absence application is required.

-You may complete the application anytime until the last day of classes of the term you are withdrawing from.
-Again, withdrawal fees are assessed based on the Withdrawal Calendar.
+You may complete the application any time until the last day of classes of the term from which you're withdrawing.
+Withdrawal fees are assessed based on the withdrawal calendar.
 To avoid withdrawal fees, you must be withdrawn at least 10 days prior to the start of the term.
-If you do not follow the Refund/Assessment Schedule (see "Withdrawal Information" in the right-hand sidebar), additional fees or full tuition may be assessed.
+If you do not follow the refund/assessment schedule (see "Withdrawal Information" in the Resources sidebar), additional fees or full tuition may be assessed.
 For Wardenburg Health Center insurance purposes, please file by the second week of school.

-Depending on when you withdraw from a term, you may be refunded the confirmation deposit, unless you owe money to the university.
-A refund of the confirmation deposit is dependent on when you withdraw, not on when you submit the application.
+Depending on when you withdraw from the term (not when you submit the application) and whether you owe money to the university, you may be entitled to a confirmation deposit refund.
 If the confirmation deposit is refunded, the refund will be sent about 6 to 8 weeks after the start of the fall or spring term from which you withdrew.

-Student must pay back the confirmation deposit after returning to the university and registering for Main Campus classes.
+Student must pay back the confirmation deposit if they return to the university and register for Main Campus classes.

 Contact the Bursar's Office at email@example.com or 303-492-5381 for information regarding a financial account.

 If you are unable to return by the deadline, you will be discontinued from the university.
-In order to return, you would need to reapply through the Admissions Office at firstname.lastname@example.org or 303-492-6301.
+To return, you must reapply through the Admissions Office at firstname.lastname@example.org or 303-492-6301.